SAP-archive/cloud-platform-workflow-virtual-event/exercises/05/readme.md

 ```

-Take a moment to stare at this.
+Take a moment to [stare](https://langram.org/2019/04/08/es6-reduce-and-pipe/) at this.
 You can see that there's a single module defined, with the name `OrderProcess`, which requires a Workflow service resource named `workflow_mta`, of type `org.cloudfoundry.managed-service`.
-The name of this required resource has been generated from the word "workflow" suffixed with "mta".
+The name of this required resource has been simply generated from the word "workflow" suffixed with "mta".

-But we already have a Workflow service instance called "default_workflow" which was created by the Workflow Management booster in an earlier exercise, so we need to adapt the references here in the `mta.yaml` file, to reflect that.
+But we already have a Workflow service instance called `default_workflow` which was created by the Workflow Management booster in an earlier exercise, so we need to adapt the references here in the `resources` section of the `mta.yaml` file, to reflect that.

-:point_right: First, in the `resources` section, modify the `type` of the resource defined, changing it from `org.cloudfoundry.managed-service` to `org.cloudfoundry.existing-service`, to reflect the fact that you already have a Workflow service instance.
+:point_right: First, modify the `type` of the resource defined, changing it from `org.cloudfoundry.managed-service` to `org.cloudfoundry.existing-service`, to reflect the fact that you already have a Workflow service instance.

-:point_right: Second, also in the `resources` section, remove both the `service-plan` and `service` parameter properties (these are usually only needed when creating a new service instance), and add a new parameter property `service-name: default_workflow` to point to your existing Workflow service instance.
+:point_right: Second, remove both the `service-plan` and `service` parameter properties (these are usually only needed when creating a new service instance), and add a new parameter property `service-name: default_workflow` to point to your existing Workflow service instance.

 The result should look like this: